 - Numbness or tingling in the legs or feet due to lumbar degeneration

 - And more!

-In the past, chiropractic was often ostracised by the medical community and many patients were simply put on medications to cope with their problems.
-However, in recent years there exists a growing body of research and mainstream institutions who now advocate that chiropractic care should be a primary intervention strategy for most cases of musculoskeletal pain.
+In the past, chiropractic care was often ostracised by the medical community and many patients were simply put on medications to cope with their problems.
+However, in recent years there exists a growing body of research and mainstream institutions that now advocate that chiropractic care should be a primary intervention strategy for most cases of musculoskeletal pain.

-Research has shown that for many patients with mechanical lower back pain, those who first sought help from chiropractic (as opposed to a general medical practitioner or orthopaedic specialist) had a significantly lower chance of ending up on medications or going for surgery.
+Research has shown that for many patients with mechanical lower back pain, those who first sought help from chiropractic treatment (as opposed to a general medical practitioner or orthopaedic specialist) had a significantly lower chance of ending up on medications or going for surgery.
 Furthermore, the chiropractic group enjoyed better outcome measures and missed fewer days of work due to injury/illness.